-I suppose you could always chuck a duvet over your Olive if it gets very cold or if you grow them in a pot (must you? such cruelty!) you can drag them into a shed for the winter.
+You could always chuck a duvet over your Olive if it gets very cold or if you grow them in a pot you can drag them into a shed for the winter.

 For those wishing to know more, try Olives – The Life and Lore of a Noble Fruit – by Mort Rosenblum (ISBN – 1 899791 36 1).
 Some friends who grow olives commercially in Andalucia said they’ve never looked at either olive trees or olive oil the same way after reading this book.